Gamerized, a Social Media Platform For Gamers

 Kiesha Richardson

-Kiesha is a Black blogger and journalist.
-She’s a gaming and tech content specialist and cybersecurity enthusiast.
-An avid gamer who has been gaming since Jungle Hunt on Atari, she owns and solo operates GNL Magazine as well as copywrites for small businesses and brands.
-When she’s not writing or gaming she’s being harassed by her pups, watching Chinese dramas, or traveling the world.
+Kiesha is a blogger and journalist who specializes in video game, tech, and travel content.
+She’s an avid gamer who has been gaming since Jungle Hunt on Atari; she owns and solo operates GNL Magazine, as well as copywriting for small businesses and brands.
+When she’s not writing or gaming, she’s being harassed by her pups, watching Chinese dramas, or traveling the world.

 https://kiesharichardson.com